Home » Healthy Nutrition » Healthy Diets

 To test the beneficial effects of dark chocolate, the researchers looked at 44 overweight men between the ages of 45 and 70.
 Over two periods of 4 weeks, the men were required to eat either 70 g of regular dark chocolate each day or 70 g of specially produced dark chocolate with high levels of flavanol—a naturally occurring antioxidant found in some plants.

-According to the article on MedicalNewsToday by Honor Whiteman, “Results of the study revealed that both groups showed a 1% decrease in flow-mediated dilation (FMD), a 1% decrease in augmentation index (AIX), reduced leukocyte (white blood cell) count, decreased plasma sICAM1 and sICAM3, and a reduced leukocyte adhesion marker expression.This means the consumption of dark chocolate lowered participants’ risk of atherosclerosis – a condition that be caused by arterial stiffness and white blood cell adhesion.
+According to the article on MedicalNewsToday by Honor Whiteman, “Results of the study revealed that both groups showed a 1% decrease in flow-mediated dilation (FMD), a 1% decrease in augmentation index (AIX), reduced leukocyte (white blood cell) count, decreased plasma sICAM1 and sICAM3, and a reduced leukocyte adhesion marker expression.This means the consumption of dark chocolate lowered participants’ risk of atherosclerosis – a condition that can be caused by arterial stiffness and white blood cell adhesion.
 However, the researchers found that although the chocolate higher in flavanols increased sensory stimulation in participants, both types of chocolate produced the same heart benefits.”

 Professor Esser had this to say: